AnupamSudhakaran/NYLA-ChatBot-on-Discord/README.md

 `Data`

-The Data is divided into a few tasks .We classify any request or message into a tag and then we use the responses to respond.
+The Data is divided into a few tags .We classify any request or message into a tag and then we use the responses to respond.
+For each tag we have a pattern component which is used to train for the tag.